| Name |

 | Purchased Hallgreen, Sillyflat, Whitefield, Johnshaven and Balandra for £49,000 Scots |

-- Source: Helen Burnett, ‘Memoir of the Irvines of Monboddo’, Scottish Notes and Queries, 2nd, 5.1 (1903), 4
+- Land previously owned by the Burnetts of Leys.
+Source: Helen Burnett, ‘Memoir of the Irvines of Monboddo’, Scottish Notes and Queries, 2nd, 5.1 (1903), 4

 |